 With messaging channels, you can potentially offer 24/7 coverage even if your agents aren't on shift.
 However, if you don't have a virtual assistant or chatbot to manage responses during that time, your customers will find themselves waiting with no reply.

 In these cases, it's often worth sending your customers a friendly and informative hold message, to let them know how long their waiting times are likely to be.

-TIP: Use a simple virtual assistant that collects all the important data upfront, like the customer's name and the reason for their inquiry.
+Tip: Use a simple virtual assistant that collects all the important data, like name and reason for the inquiry, upfront.
 This way, the agent can directly jump into helping the customer.

 Are your agents trained to deliver asynchronous experiences?